Your resource for health and wellness information

 Antigen Leukocyte Cellular Antibody (ALCAT): This test is used to measure leukocyte cellular reactivity in whole blood to food antigens, which measures delayed immune responses.
 This test is not a measure of IgG responses, but the final immune pathways.
 This test is more accurate than basic IgG testing in diagnosing food allergies.

-ELISA Delayed Food Allergy Testing: This test is used to measure delayed immune responses (Type 2 and Type 3).
+ELISA/ACT Immune Response Testing: This test is used to measure delayed immune responses (Type 2 and Type 3).
 This is performed by blood draw, where the serum is exposed to the antigen and processes are recorded.
-This test combines testing for IgG4 and other immune complexes.
-This type of testing is more accurate than measuring IgG1 alone.
+This test combines testing for IgG4 and other immune complex reactions to the antigen exposure.

 Treatment for Food Allergies